30 January 2019

-For further information on the Guernsey and international tax and regulatory standards, please visit our website briefing here.
+Further information on the Guernsey and international tax and regulatory standards.

 We believe that the attractiveness of Guernsey as a funds domicile is borne out by the fundraising data.
 Of Guernsey's funds under management and administration, around two-thirds is comprised of private equity assets.
 This popularity shows no sign of slowing: 2016 was Guernsey's most successful fundraising year ever, with over $42 billion raised by the largest funds that year (see the chart at Annex 1).

 Guernsey also remains the home for more non-UK LSE listed entities listed than any other jurisdiction globally.